equinor/radix-platform/scripts/velero/README.md

 (Yes, this is the official way of changing between read only and read write according to Velero Slack)

+>>Notes!
 This behaviour will change in version 1.1 when read/read-write will apply to the storage location rather than the server itself: https://github.com/heptio/velero/pull/1517

-PS: If a restore has warnings (shown in `velero restore get`) they will not show up in the logs.
+>> PS: If a restore has warnings (shown in `velero restore get`) they will not show up in the logs.
 You need to `velero restore describe backupname-1234` to view warnings (and probably errors).